kedomingo/duplicateimagefinder/README.md

 ### Phase 1: Duplicate File Detection
 1. Get the file sizes from the list, group the files with exactly the same sizes.
-2. From the groups, calculate the MD5sum of the files and compare each other.
+2. From groups of 2 or more files, calculate the MD5sum of the files and compare with each other.
 Mark the files with the same hashes as duplicates

 ### Phase 2: Total Scene Color
 1. Resize the image to a 1x1 pixel, and let GD decide the average color of the pixel.
-2. Sort the files based on the pixels color closeness to the other files.
+2. Sort the files based on the pixels' color closeness to the other files - resulting in a list of images with similar scene colors the closer they are in the list.
+The goal is to have a decreasing closeness value when comparing the first image against the second- up to the last image in the list.
-3. Use the user-given threshold to skip files that is beyond threshold to save processing power (e.g. If the given threshold is 80% - if pixel of image 100 is only 79% similar to pixel of image 1, skip images 100 and beyond)
+3. Use the user-given threshold to skip images with a closeness value far enough from the current image being checked to save processing power (e.g. When comparing image 1 with 999 other images, given threshold of 80% - if pixel of image 100 is only 79% similar to pixel of image 1, skip images 100-1000 because they will all have a closeness value < 80%)

 ### Phase 3: Scaled down image
 1. From the images with similar scenes from Phase 2, downsample them to 32px